Local Search is Filled with Local Entities Having Local Significance

 1) Accessing data specifying, for each local entity in a set of local entities, wherein each local entity is a physical entity resolved to a geographic location and having local significance to the geographic location based upon query terms that resolve in selections of local entities in a location.

 2) Determining a similarity measure that is a measure of similarity of an identified local entity and similar local entities; their similarities may be enough to consider them to be related.

 The patent is:

 Detection of related local entities

 Assignee: Google Inc.

 Filed: October 30, 2014

 Methods, systems, and apparatus, including computer programs encoded on a computer storage medium, for processing local entities.
-In one aspect a method includes accessing data specifying query terms for each local entity in a set of local entities, and for each query term a term value based on a number of instances of queries that include the query term occurring in a query log, and a selection value based on a number of selections of search results that each reference the local entity in response to a query that includes the query term and attributed to the query term; selecting a first local entity from the set of local entities; selecting a subset of second local entities from the set of local entities; and for each second local entity in the subset, determining a measure of similarity of the second local entity to the first local entity.
+In one aspect a method includes accessing data specifying query terms for each local entity in a set of local entities and for each query term a term value based on many instances of queries that include the query term occurring in a query log, and a selection value based on several selections of search results that each reference the local entity in response to a query that includes the query term and attributed to the query term; selecting a first local entity from the set of local entities; selecting a subset of second local entities from the set of local entities; and for each second local entity in the subset, determining a measure of similarity of the second local entity to the first local entity.

 How are Similarities determined for Local Entities?